roc-lang/book-of-examples/GOVERNANCE.md

     3.  submit a pull request creating a sub-directory for their topic with an `index.md` file.

-3. Once ten (10) people have qualified as members under rule #2, further additions will be made by:
+3. Once ten (10) people have qualified as members under rule #2, further additions will be made as follows:
-    1.  filing a "governance" issue in the repository to propose the addition; and
+    1. An existing voting member must file a "governance" issue in the repository to propose the addition.
-    2.  allowing 72 hours for objections.
-        If there are any objections,
-	the addition will go through the procedure described in "Making Decisions" above.
+    2. If there are no objections after 72 hours, the addition will go through the procedure described in "Making Decisions" above.

 4. Voting members may resign from the project at any time.